marijnh/Eloquent-JavaScript/19_paint.md

 The ((array)) of drawn pixels doubles as the function's ((work list)).
-For each pixel reached, we have to see if any adjacent pixels have the same color and haven't been painted over yet.
-The loop counter lags behind the length of the `drawn` array as new pixels are reached.
+For each pixel reached, we have to see if any adjacent pixels have the same color and haven't already been painted over.
+The loop counter lags behind the length of the `drawn` array as new pixels are added.
 Any pixels ahead of it still need to be explored.
 When it catches up with the length, no unexplored pixels remain, and the function is done.

 {{index "pick function"}}